 Alexandra Gibson is a photographer with a background in both art photography and journalism.
 Gibson marries photographic traditions learned in the darkroom to the digital.
 Her images carry a strong sense of personal and editorial narrative with an eye for the surreal.
-Her most current style represents a cross-fertilization of social realism and erotica.
-With ten years of darkroom and printing study, Gibson marries the traditions of the photographic art to the digital.
+Her most current style represents a cross-fertilization of social realism, erotica, and concepts of spirituality.
+With ten years of darkroom and printing experience, Gibson marries the traditions of the photographic art to the digital.